spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/create-and-change-glue-api-conventions.md

 ---
-title: How to create or change a convention
+title: Create and change Glue API conventions
 description: The Glue infrastructure implements the Convention feature.
 Through it, you can change the way your API accepts or returns data.
 last_updated: September 30, 2022
 template: howto-guide-template
 redirect_from:
   - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create_change-convention.html
-  - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-or-change-a-convention.html
+  - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-and-change-glue-api-conventions.html
 ---

 The Glue API *Convention* feature lets you change the way your API accepts or returns data.